QuodEstDubitandum/fast-osmpbf/README.md

 ### Rust

 1) Count ways.
-This uses parallelization on one level.
-For parallelization on 2 levels, use .par_blocks() instead.
 We can (but dont have to) apply an element filter beforehand.
 In the original Rust library version, this does not speed up computation by a lot because blocks are loaded lazily.